-While there is special equipment you need for via ferratas, like an energy absorber, most of the stuff you need (like clothing, a backpack or a harness) you probably already have, provided you’re into climbing or mountaineering.
+While there is special equipment you need for via ferratas, like a via ferrata set, most of the stuff you need (clothing, a backpack or a harness) you probably already have, provided you’re into climbing or mountaineering.
 The one thing you may not have is the proper footwear.
 Proper footwear?
 Can’t you just wear the approach shoes you’ve used for alpine climbing in the past?
 Or maybe even those crampon-compatible boots you wore on your last mountaineering trip?
 Do “via ferrata boots” even exist?
 And if so, how do they differ from mountaineering boots?
 And most important of all: Are they even necessary?

 Well, keep on reading and you’ll find out!